SujanPanday/Obsidian-Backup/PWK 200 Lab/Relia.md

 ```
 ## 246
 ```
+sudo ssh -i anita_rsa anita@192.168.207.246 -p 2222
+local.txt

+chisel setup
+127.0.0.1/backend

+upload pentest monkey and get shell all:all sudo su

 ```
 ## 247
 ```
+anita

+use mark creds from umbraco for foothold

+use httpd.exe for priesc, use meterpreter listener and stageless exploit
 ```
 ## 248
 ```
+smbclient

+database.kdbx - welcome1

+rdp as emma -local

+rdp as mark - proof
 ```
 ## 249
 ```
+/cms
+exploit of ritecms 3.0
+reverse shell
+local.txt
+history have damon creds
+impacket-psec login and obtained proof.txt
 ```
 ## 250
 ```
+win prep
 ```